JoshuamURD/notes/content/Novels/Hive mind.md

 ---
 # Chapter 1

-*We have always been too smart for our own good.
-Technology we develop fast; our brains stagnate.
-Human neurology has not changed for thousands of years.
+*Humans have always been too smart for their own good.
+Well, in some ways.
+Technology we develop fast; human nature doesn't change.
+Our neurology has not changed for thousands of years.
 Yet, we have technology of the gods.
 The power to end worlds.
 The power to oppress.*

 *In my early childhood, information was processed slowly.
 Naturally.
 Our technology was limited by how fast we could search something up.
 The data stream from knowledge to mind was mediated through our fingertips.*